ovh/docs/pages/platform/ai-training/00_CONCEPTS_jobs/guide.en-ie.md

 -   [Data](../data) can be attached to a job to serve either/both as input for your training workload or output (e.g. model weights).
 -   The minimum resource requirement for a job is 1 GPU.
 If you do not customise you GPU resource request, the default requested is 1.
 CPU and Memory resources are not customisable.
--   Billing for **jobs** is minute-based and starts at job initialisation until completion.
+-   Billing for **jobs** is minute based and starts at job initialisation until completion.
 Each commenced minute is billed completely.
 -   You can read further on job limitations [here](../capabilities).

 ## Under the hood